Rick Brattin: Free speech

 In 2015, in response to a protest by the University of Missouri football team related to campus discrimination, Brattin proposed a bill that would strip a college athlete of their scholarship if the athlete "calls, incites, supports or participates in any strike or concerted refusal to play a scheduled game."

 In 2021, the state senator proposed a bill that would target unlawful assemblies, including the use of deadly force against protesters on private property.

 Homosexuality

 In 2017, Brattin made a statement on the Missouri House floor that "When you look at the tenets of religion, of the Bible, of the Qur’an, of other religions, there is a distinction between homosexuality and just being a human being."
 The Kansas City Star called his position intolerant and said in an editorial, "The statement, made on the Missouri House floor, was deplorable.
 It betrayed a stunning lack of understanding of theology and self-government: The Constitution protects all Americans from the tyranny of any single faith-based approach to secular law."

+Libraries

+In July 2026, Brattin held a press conference with Denny Hoskins announcing investigations into the Daniel Boone Regional Library's "Rainbow story time" featuring two picture books with LGBTQ themes.
+Brattin told press that if the story time was found to be legal, he would file bills to make it illegal in the future.